Azure/data-api-builder/docs/relationships.md

 In the above sample, the `id` database field of the `series` entity will be matched with the database field `series_id` of the `book` entity.

-The configuration fill will also contain that information:
+The configuration will also contain that information:

 ```json
 "series": {